AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/installation/verifying_installation.rst

      - `dynamic`: Includes static obstacles and moving pedestrians
    - `--use_async`: Launches environments in asynchronous stepping mode, enabling diverse simulation timings across parallel agents.

 If the simulation runs without errors and the environment loads correctly, your installation is successful.
-If you encounter any issues, please refer to the troubleshooting section in the URBAN-SIM documentation or seek help from the community forums.
+If you encounter any issues, please refer to the troubleshooting section in the UrbanVerse documentation or seek help from the community forums.
 The target environment should look like these:

 .. figure:: ../../../assets/async_dynamic.gif